um-grex/grex-docs/content/english/software/code-development.md

 -I$MKLROOT/include/fftw -I$MKLROOT/interfaces/fftw3xf -L$MKLROOT/interfaces/fftw3xf -lfftw3xf_intel_lp64
 {{< /highlight >}}

-The above line is, admittedly, rather elaborate but give the benefit of compiling and building all of the code with MKL, without the need for maintaining a separate library such as FFTW3.
+The above line is, admittedly, rather elaborate but gives the benefit of compiling and building all of the code with MKL, without the need for maintaining a separate library such as FFTW3.

 ## HDF5 and NetCDF
 ---